-- The Family moves to a new TFI category. - Child/youth transition between programs with different fees, e.g., full day care to kindergarten.
-Full Day to Part Day.
-After School to Summer Camp.
-Child
+- The Family moves to a new TFI category

-Development Center to Family Child Care, etc.
+- Child/youth transition between programs with different fees, e.g., full day care to kindergarten, full day to part day, after school to summer camp, CDC to SAC, etc.

-- Army fee policy directs a fee change.
+- Army fee policy directs a fee change

-- A financial hardship waiver is approved.
+- A financial hardship waiver is approved

 - The Family relocates to another installation with different fees

 - Special circumstances (furlough)

 Program Fees: Are generated semi-monthly on the 1st and the 15th of the month.
-Parents can pay monthly fees for regularly scheduled Full Day, Part Day and Part Time Care in monthly or semi-monthly installments.
+Parents can pay monthly fees for regularly scheduled full day, part day and part time care in monthly or semi-monthly installments.
 Incoming Families make their initial payment for care at the time they accept the childcare space offered by the CYS Parent Central Services Office.
 Services will be terminated if full payment plus late fee charges for the month are not received by the last working day of the month unless a command approved financial hardship waiverhas been initiated....

-- Hourly Care fees: The Standard Army-wide hourly care rate is \$7.00 per hour per childfor ALL CYS programs regardless of TFI category.
+Hourly Care Fees: The Standard Army-wide hourly care rate is \$8 per hour per child for ALL CYS programs regardless of TFI category.
 Multiple Child Reductions do not apply to hourly care.
 Hourly care payment is due at the time of pick-up.
 Failure to make the payment will result in termination of availability of childcare services.
 Same day or walk-ins may be accepted on a space available basis.
-Reservations for childcare can be made in advance, check with your installation for further details. - CYS WEBTRAC Payments: Some CYS programs allow patrons to make online payments.
-Please contact your local Parent Central Services for availability of WebTracpayment options.
+Reservations for childcare can be made in advance, check with your installation for further details.